AACT Member-Only Content

 - A supersaturated solution was created by heating the saturated solution and letting it cool down.
-Supersaturated means the solution contains more sugar (or other solute) than it can hold.
-The excess sugar precipitates out and forms a solid.
-This method is called precipitation.
+Supersaturated means the solution contains more sugar (or other solute) than it can hold at that temperature.
+The excess sugar crystallizes, forming a solid.

-- Another method is evaporation.
+- Another method is evaporation which does not require making a supersaturated solution.
 When the water evaporates from the solution, it becomes more saturated.
 As the water evaporates, sugar crystals form.

 - Day zero (Monday, when the experiment is started): Solution should be clear, the only sugar present is what may have fallen off of the Popsicle stick.

 - Day 1 (Tuesday): Some crystallization may be forming a crust on the top of the solution, but the popsicle stick is largely unchanged.